formagGinoo/GuiLongchaoReverse/README.md

 File 3: {'fileName': 'xlualibs/tdr/tdr', 'pos': 6626, 'len': 4237}
 File 4: {'fileName': 'xlualibs/xlua/util', 'pos': 10863, 'len': 10063}
 ```
 The last step is to find how each file is read.
-Well, easy, why just need to take a look at `public byte[] ReadFile(string strFileName)`:
+Well, easy, we just need to take a look at `public byte[] ReadFile(string strFileName)`:
 ```csharp
 public byte[] ReadFile(string strFileName)
 {